-This chapter describes the AMIBIOS[TM] setup utility for the X12DPi-N6/X12DPi-NT6 motherboard.
-The BIOS is stored on a chip and can be easily upgraded using the BMC WebUI or the SUM utility.
+This chapter describes the AMIBIOSTM Setup utility for the motherboard.
+The BIOS is stored on a chip and can be easily upgraded using a flash program.

 Note: Due to periodic changes to the BIOS, some settings may have been added or deleted and might not yet be recorded in this manual.
-Please refer to the Manual Download area of our website for any changes to the BIOS that may not be reflected in this manual.
+Please refer to the Manual Download area of our website for any changes to the BIOS that may not be reflected in this manual